k0sproject/k0smotron/docs/capi-hetzner.md

 Before starting this example, ensure that you have met the [general prerequisites](capi-examples.md#prerequisites).

-To initialize the management cluster with Hetzner infrastrcture provider you can run:
+To initialize the management cluster with Hetzner infrastructure provider you can run:

 ```
-clusterctl init --core cluster-api --infrastructure hetzner
+clusterctl init --core cluster-api:v1.11.2 --infrastructure hetzner:v1.0.7
 ```

 For more details on Cluster API Provider Hetzner see it's [docs](https://github.com/syself/cluster-api-provider-hetzner/tree/main/docs).